 Have You Ever Wanted To Get Away From It All?

-Seeing Monty once again converting a down-trodden bothy into “Beachcomber Cottage”, and setting up his small farm of pigs, hens, and crops stirred up the same feelings that had me so engaged a decade ago.
-It may seem idealistic or overly-romanticised, but there’s something about adopting a more rustic lifestyle, literally reaping what you sow, that is very inspirational to me.
+Watching Monty transform a run-down bothy into “Beachcomber Cottage” and set up his small farm of pigs, hens, and crops brought back all the feelings that made me love the show in the first place.
+It might seem idealistic or romanticized, but there’s something deeply inspiring about a simple, self-sufficient life—one where you truly reap what you sow.

 Appreciate What You Have